-Drug Sales and Distribution SESIR - The manufacture, cultivation, sale, purchase, or distribution of any drug, narcotic, controlled substance, or substance represented to be a drug (look-alike), narcotic, or controlled substance.
+Drug Sales and or Distribution (SESIR) (Level II) - The manufacture, cultivation, sale, purchase, or distribution of any drug, narcotic, controlled substance, or substance represented to be a drug (look-alike), narcotic, or controlled substance.

-Drug Possession/Use SESIR - The use or possession of any drug, narcotic, controlled substance, or any substance when used for chemical intoxication.
+Drug Use or Possession Possession/Use (SESIR) (Level III) - The use or possession of any drug, narcotic, controlled substance, or any substance when used for chemical intoxication.
 Use means the person is caught in the act of using, admits to use, or is discovered to have used in the course of an investigation.